ailintom/persons-names-MK-rdf/README.md

 This set of instructions creates necessary temporary tables and cleans up some data

 ## Tools for tranforming the data from MySQL to RDF using  R2RML mappings
-* [db2triples](https://github.com/antidot/db2triples) has issues with semicolons in joined SQL queries and a deprecated dependency, but otherwise works fine (yet slow)
+* [db2triples](https://github.com/antidot/db2triples) has issues with semicolons in joined SQL queries and a deprecated dependency (all fixed in [thı͗s fork](https://github.com/ailintom/db2triples)), but otherwise works fine (yet slow)

 * [Morph-RDB](https://github.com/oeg-upm/morph-rdb) has issues with turtle escape codes and rr:language